 This document may contain inactive textual addresses to internet websites operated by us and third parties.
 Reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this document.
 ING does not make any representation or warranty with respect to the accuracy or completeness of, or take any responsibility for, any information found at any websites operated by third parties.
-ING specifically disclaims any liability with respect to any information found at websites operated by third parties.
-ING cannot guarantee that websites operated by third parties remain available following the publication of this document, or that any information found at such websites will not change following the filing of this document.
+ING specifically disclaims any liability with respect to any information found at websites operated by third parties remain available following the publication of this document, or that any information found at websites operated by third parties remain available following the publication of this document, or that any information found at such websites will not change following the filing of this document.
 Many of those factors are beyond ING's control.